 Since processes are entities of the underlying operating system, terminating other processes is OS-specific.
 Processes terminate when they complete their program code, but do not notify the creating process; the programmer is responsible to communicate final results or a termination notice before each process terminates.

-The preferred way to terminate an executing a process is to send it a command to terminate itself, and then wait for the termination to occur using ‘join’.
+The preferred way to terminate an executing process is to send it a command to terminate itself, and then wait for the termination to occur using ‘join’.

 Terminating a process in Python is possible but there are scenarios that may leave the system in a vulnerable state: